Our People

 Paul Wiegard

-Founder CEO, Madman Entertainment.
-Executive Produced 20+ feature films & documentaries.
-Established streaming platform DocPlay.
-Distributed more than 25 Oscar nominated / winning films in ANZ.
-Current President of Australian Independent Distributors Association (AIDA), Co-Chair Australian Documentary Conference (AIDC), Board Member of Australian Centre for the Moving Image (ACMI).
+CEO & Founder, Madman Entertainment, distributor of 35 Oscar-nominated films.
+Has Executive Produced more than 50 feature films & documentaries.
+In 2016, established streaming platform DocPlay.
+Current partner in European development fund CCM.
+Former President AIDA.
+Current Co-Chair Australian International Documentary Conference (AIDC), Board Member Australian Centre for the Moving Image (ACMI).

 Director since 2022.